Tijeras, New Mexico

 Tijeras is a village in Bernalillo County, New Mexico, United States.
-The population was 541 at the 2010 census.
+The population was 465 at the 2020 census.
 It is part of the Albuquerque metropolitan area.

 Pre-Columbian

-The Tijeras Pueblo Archaeological Site is located in Tijeras at 35° 04′ 30″ N, 106° 23′ 01.″ The site was occupied by Ancestral Pueblo people from about 1313 CE to 1425 CE.
+The Tijeras Pueblo Archaeological Site is located in Tijeras at 35° 04′ 30″ N, 106° 23′ 01.″ The site was occupied by Ancestral Puebloans from about 1313 CE to 1425 CE.
 In the first phase of its occupation the Tijeras Pueblo had about 200 rooms in terraced buildings arranged in a "U" shape with a large ceremonial Kiva at the center.
 The pueblo was partially abandoned after about 1360 but rebuilding began about 1390, although the pueblo never regained its previous size.
 It was abandoned about 1425.
 The reasons for the abandonment of the pueblo are unknown, although it may have been because of drought and water shortages.

 The Tijeras Pueblo Archaeological Site is open to visitors.
 A museum on the site is open weekends and a self-guiding trail winds through the ruins.

 History

 Tijeras was part of the Carnuel land grant, created in 1763 to defend Albuquerque from the raids of Comanche, Kiowa, and Plains Apache American Indians.
 The village is located in Tijeras Canyon, a strategic and natural corridor between the nomadic Indians of the Great Plains and the Spanish settlements in the Rio Grande valley.
 Nineteen men some with families, comprised the first settlers at Carnuel.
 They were mostly from the lower castas of Spanish society, "coyotes" and genizaros (Indians who lived among the Spanish and had adopted some elements of Hispanic culture).
 For the coyotes and genizaros the attraction to settle in the Tijeras area was the opportunity to own land through the land grant from the New Mexican government.

 Apache raiders killed several people in the area and the survivors abandoned the land grant area in 1771.
+The Mescalero Apache name for Tijeras canyon is Nakai'e Naagishuł or "Mexican they dragged".
 The Tijeras area was resettled in 1819 by descendants of the original settlers plus additional landless mestizos.
 By that time New Mexico had made peace with the Comanche and the threat to the eastern frontiers of the colony had decreased, making the settlement feasible.
 The genizaro heritage continued to influence land and water usage rights in the Carnuel land grant into the 21st century.